yasfoster/kakapo_gbs/README.md

 Single-ended and double-digested with MspI and PstI.

-Referenced-based SNP calling with Stacks, filtering with VCFtools &amp; population genomics focusing on inbreeding depression.
+Referenced-based SNP calling with Stacks, filtering with VCFtools &amp; population genomics focusing on comparing inbreeding estimates.

 ***